 Privacy groups oppose this ballot question because it creates tremendous uncertainty about who is accessing your data and when.

 Yes.
-If this ballot question passes, strangers, foreign companies, hackers and criminals can easily gain real-time, remote access to your driving data.
+If this ballot question passes, strangers, hackers and criminals can easily gain real-time, remote access to your driving data.
 Anyone and everyone wants your information – this legislation will make it easier for them to get it without you knowing.

 If this ballot measure passes, once a consumer grants permission for any company to access their information, that company will be able to store and sell the data to anyone without the consumer knowing.